-|As a result of our 2008 legal actions against the California Highway Patrol, Quigley v.
+|As a result of our 2008 legal action against the California Highway Patrol, Quigley v.
 CHP and our

 Management Memorandum 08-071 represents one of three aspects of this negotiated settlement.

 The CHP petitioning of the California Judicial Counsel represents the second of the three aspects of

 this negotiated settlement.

 This resulted in the change to the Bail & Penalty schedule.
 Helmet violations ARE correctable.
 If a

 rider is wearing no helmet at all - it is not considered correctable.

 Why did we sue the CHP?

-Article by Don Blanscet
+Article by Don Blanscet in 2009